 A step-by-step guide to applying for a research degree in the School of GeoSciences.
 Please read this guidance carefully before applying for one of our research degrees.

-PhD/MScR applications at the School of Geosciences at the University of Edinburgh
+PhD/MScR applications at the School of Geosciences

-Important aspects of a succesful application
+Important aspects of a successful application:

 Satisfying entry requirements

-If you have questions regarding the specific programme you are interested in, you should go to the degree finder to check the entry requirements as they do differ between programmes.
+Before making an online application, you need to check that you meet the entry requirements.
+For our research degrees these are normally a 2:1 Honours degree or above in a discipline relevant to the programme for which you are applying and/or relevant work experience.
+You can find general information on entry requirements here.
+If you have questions regarding the specific programme you are interested in, you should go to the degree finder to check the entry requirements as they differ between programmes.

 Any research will need a project idea.
 This could be based on you or your supervisor’s idea.
 Alternatively, the project idea could be jointly developed between you and your supervisor.
 The School of Geosciences regularly publishes a list of projects that could form the basis of a scholarship application.
 If you are interested in a specific project, you should contact the potential supervisor to signal your interest in the project.
 If you would like to work on a self-designed project or have an initial project idea but not a fully worked out project plan, you would need to get in touch with members of staff to find a potential supervisor.
 If you would like to undertake multidisciplinary research, it will be helpful to talk to more than one potential supervisor.
 The aim of the discussion between you and the supervisor(s) is to agree on the final project, allowing you to write the research proposal.

 Information about how you can find a supervisor is available from this page- https://www.ed.ac.uk/geosciences/postgraduate/phd/programmes-supervisors/find-a-supervisor